Sitecore-Hackathon/2019-Team-Mapleton-Hill/documentation/README.md

 Provide detailed instructions on how to install the module, and include screenshots where necessary.

-1. Use the Sitecore Installation wizard to install the [package](#link-to-package)
+1. Upload the BulkImageUpload-Module Sitecore package through the Installation Wizard.
-2. ???
+2. Install the package
-3. Profit

 ## Configuration